Join me in the cold, dark, life-sustaining NE Pacific Ocean to discover the great beauty, mystery and fragility hidden there.

 Stalked Jelly found by yours truly on July 1, 2019.

-After the above photo went into the world in July 2019, it led to contact with researcher Claudia Mills.
+After my photo (above) went into the world in July 2019, it led to contact with researcher Claudia Mills.
 She let me know this is an undescribed species (also genus Haliclystus).
 This is such testament to how little we know about the Ocean.
 Again, this was in the shallows at only approximately 1 metre depth very near to where I live.

 Claudia also thought that the stalked jelly that Gillian and Erin found is likely also the undescribed species.
 Please note that these are NOT the only known sightings of this “new” species.
 Their range is believed to include the San Juan Islands (Washington) to southeast Alaska and possibly even northern Japan and sightings go back decades.
 See Neil McDaniel’s photo form the 1970s below.

-I had hoped to find the species again since July 2019.
+I had hoped to find the species again.
 Finally, I had success on June 27, 2022.
-See photos below.
-These stalked jellies were again at only about 1 metre depth in the same location as the 2019 “find”.
+See the photos below.
+These stalked jellies were again at only about 1-metre depth in the same location as the 2019 “find”.

 Limitations in finding the species again were: